-In addition, this deliverable discusses in more details the requirements of Across applications for authorisation and authentication, as they have been broadly defined in the project, more specifically in WP5 and WP6 and categorized in functional and non-functional ones.
+In addition, this deliverable discusses in more details the requirements of ACROSS applications for authorisation and authentication, as they have been defined in detail in the project, more specifically in WP5 and WP6 and categorized in functional and non-functional ones.

-Finally, the current deliverable describes the initial design of the eIDAS connector, its architecture and interfaces and examines the different implementation alternatives.
+Finally, the current deliverable describes the intermediate design of the eIDAS connector, its architecture and interfaces and examines the different implementation alternatives.